runtimeverification/rv-monitor/README.md

 To call `rv-monitor` with ease, please add `RV-Monitor/bin` to your `PATH`!

-Linux and Mac (POSIX)
-The `rv-monitor` script has the following usage:
+On Linux and Mac (POSIX), the `rv-monitor` script has the following usage:

 	 rv-monitor [-v] [-d <target directory>] <specification file or dir>